-Every diver on Bonaire is required to purchase a Bonaire Marine Park tag ($25).
+Every diver on Bonaire is required to purchase a Bonaire Marine Park tag ($25 for a yearly pass/$10 for a single day pass).
 Keep it attached to your BC so you have it on every dive.

 The marine park police did come while we were doing one of our shore dives and checked that we had the tags.
 They then ask you a couple of questions and then they are on their way.
 No big deal - but have your tag.

 When you first descend and hit the reef, look around for an unusual formation to mark your exit point when you return.
 You can usually find some coral formation, unusual sponge or some other object that you will recognize.